arduino/ArduinoCore-samd/README.md

 * **Boards manager might not install/uninstall the core or tools properly if the contents of the arduino15 directory has been manually modified**
   * Be sure to delete all manually installed folders (not just files)

+* **Do not install more than one MattairTech json at a time**
+  * If you wish to use a beta (either a single json, or the Beta track json), either uninstall the release version first (and remove the existing json from File->Preferences), or simply choose the beta version from the main Release json, which now includes beta releases as of 1.6.18-beta-b1.

 ## Bugs or Issues